 Book an Express Appointment

-When planning for a trip to the RMV, consider the best times to avoid long waits.
+Remember that DMV offices in Delaware are open until 8 PM on Wednesdays, but this period can be crowded.
+When planning for a trip to the DMV, consider the best times http://www.dmv.de.gov/services/driver_services/avoid_long_lines.shtml to avoid long waits.

 - Mornings are generally less crowded than afternoons.

-- Mid-week is less crowded than Mondays or Fridays.
+- Tuesdays and Thursdays are less crowded than Mondays or Fridays.

 - Any day before or after a holiday will likely be more crowded.